 Repairs can usually be done in 30 minutes or less.
 The process involves using a special clear resin to repair the damage.
 Once it has dried, it is polished until the resulting surface is almost as good as new.
 And, of course, the same technique can be used on side windows and rear windows, not just the actual windshield.

-Glass Doctor offers affordable windshield repair in the Seattle area.
-Call 206.337.2376 today for more information on how repair may be a preferable alternative to replacement.
+Dwight’s Auto Glass & Tint offers affordable windshield repair in the Seattle area.
+Call us today for more information on how repair may be a preferable alternative to replacement.